robgmills/ansible-pure-ftpd/README.md

 Since the array of `virtual_users` needs to contain secret credentials, it is recommended to create an [Ansible Vault][vault]-encrypted variable file to include that contains your users and overrides the role default vars.

+    enable_tls: true

+Turns on/off support for FTP TLS encryption.
+It is strongly recommended that this remain `true`.

+    allow_insecure: false

+When TLS encryption is enabled, the default is to not allow non-encrypted, insecure connections.
+Setting this value to `true` will allow both secure and insecure connections.
+Requires that `enable_tls` be `true`.

     pure_ftpd_pem: ""

 The contents of the PEM certificate to use for FTP TLS encryption.
 It is recommended to create an [Ansible Vault][vault]-encrypted variable file to include that contains your PEM certificate.